 Star Citizen has been in development for about eight years at this point which is a journey that was both long and fruitful for Chris Roberts and his companies as he raised $288 over this period of time.

 One would expect such a long development cycle and the massive funding would be enough for a game to finally pop up but we are halfway into 2019 and there is nothing even resembling the final product Roberts promised the fans.

 As a reminder, the promise included 100 star systems players could explore but what Star Citizen fans have today is barely one solar system and not much to do in the alpha stage of the game.

 To make matters worse, by December 2017 Cloud Imperium Games wasted almost the entirety of the aforementioned budget.
-Forbes reported that the company had only $14 million left at the end of the year, meaning around $274 million was already spent in development and there is still barely anything to play.
+Forbes that the company had only $14 million left at the end of the year, meaning around $274 million was already spent in development and there is still barely anything to play.

 According to Forbes though, there are no signs that actual foul play is at work at the moment but incompetence abounds.
 CIG developers revealed that Roberts likes to micromanage too much and is handling the funds poorly but the development is still actually going on.

 Considering that Squadron 42 is likely the closest thing to finished product fans will get and that it's slated for beta testing in 2020, there is no telling how much more money the company will need to actually finish Star Citizen and its supposed 100 systems.
 More importantly, how much time will they need?